-Counseling and training assistance is available.
+Counseling and training assistance are available.
 A company can turn to their local Small Business Development Center (SBDC), Women’s Business Center (WBC), or SCORE mentorship chapter.
 These partners will receive additional funds to expand their reach and better support, small business owners.

 How do I know if my company is eligible for a Paycheck Protection Program (PPP) loan?